First Step’s GPs

 - Replacement pharmacotherapy (how best to make this work for you)

 - Specialised assessment tools that will help us deliver a complete, whole-person approach to your treatment (legal problems, housing issues, etc.)

-A Psychologist can help you:
+A Psychologist can help you with:

-- With support and care
+- Support and care

-- To manage anxiety, depression and stress
+- Management of anxiety, depression and stress

-- With repairing damaged relationships
+- Repairing damaged relationships